 For example:

-- Low-risk applicants might enjoy instant approvals, while higher-risk ones are routed to enhanced verification workflows.
+- Low-risk applicants go straight through; higher-risk ones get routed to a more thorough verification process

 This kind of contextual onboarding makes users feel understood rather than processed.
 It reduces friction without compromising compliance – a balance that is increasingly becoming more difficult to achieve in regulated industries.